Nuances of Technique for Far Lateral Osteotomy

 Figure 11: Once the bone flap is removed and the hemilaminectomy completed, I excise additional bone using a combination of the drill and Kerrison rongeurs.
 The bony exposure typically extends from near the midline to the medial aspect of the occipital condyle, depending on the exact position of the tumor.
 Lateral suboccipital craniectomy exposes the posterior aspect of the sigmoid sinus leading to the jugular bulb.
 The hemilaminectomy extends to the level of the C1 lateral mass.

-Figure 12: I resect the lateral suboccipital bone and minimally drill through the occipital condyle to accentuate the exposure (upper two images).
+Figure 12: I resect the lateral suboccipital bone and rarely if ever drill through the occipital condyle to accentuate the exposure (upper two images).
 There is often an emissary vein near the lateral aspect of the condyle that is a useful landmark.
 This intradiploic vein can cause a fair amount of bleeding, but the bleeding is easily controlled with bone wax or Gelfoam packing.
 I continue to remove the rim of foramen magnum and follow the posterior condylar vein while drilling the posterior cortex of the condyle.
 This maneuver is adequate for providing a reasonable operative corridor toward the ventral brainstem (lower image, arrow points at the extent of condylectomy that ends just supralateral to the dural entry point of the vertebral artery).
-Essentially, removal of about 30% or less of the posteromedial condyle is usually all that is needed to reach the anterior craniocervical junction.
 The superior articular process of the C1 lateral mass is resected just lateral to the dural entry point of the vertebral artery.

 If a more extensive condylectomy is absolutely necessary, the surgeon must prevent injury to the hypoglossal nerve as it courses through the superior aspect of the anterior third of the condyle.